scaleway/scaleway-operator/CONTRIBUTING.md

 - **Please, keep us updated.**
   We will try our best to merge your PR, but please notice that PRs may be closed after 30 days of inactivity.

-Your pull request should be rebased against the current master branch.
-Please do not merge the current master branch in with your topic branch, nor use the Update Branch button provided by GitHub on the pull request page.
+Your pull request should be rebased against the current main branch.
+Please do not merge the current main branch in with your topic branch, nor use the Update Branch button provided by GitHub on the pull request page.

 Keep in mind only the **Pull Request Title** will be used as commit message as we stash all commits on merge.